JacobParis/wordpress-plugin-kittens/README.md

 To compile CSS from source, install Node.js and LESSCSS; then run the command

 `lessc public/css/trial-project-public.less > public/css/trial-project-public.css`;

+The `css/bootstrap` folder and `css/trial-project-public.less` files can be safely deleted, as they are only source files for the CSS compilation.

 The other point of interest is the `includes/class-trial-project.php` file that ties the admin and public files together.
 The function `define_admin_hooks()`